Table of Contents

 Infrastructure and Community Resilience

-Individual preparedness is essential, but community-level resilience depends on infrastructure investments and coordinated planning.
-Building codes that require reinforced roofs, impact-resistant windows, and secure connections between walls and foundations significantly reduce tornado damage.
-Some communities have adopted stricter standards in response to local tornado history, and these measures have proven effective in reducing casualties and property loss.
+While individual preparedness is essential, long-term community resilience depends on robust infrastructure and coordinated planning.
+Building codes that require reinforced roofing, impact-resistant windows, and secure wall-to-foundation connections significantly reduce tornado damage.
+Some tornado-prone communities have adopted enhanced construction standards informed by past events, leading to lower casualties and faster recovery.